 Starting at 1st level, divine power guards your destiny.
-If you fail a saving throw or miss with an attack roll, you can roll 2d4 and add it to the total, possibly changing the outcome.
+If you fail a saving throw or miss with an attack roll, you can roll 2d4 and add it to the total, possibly changing Why do so many celestial things have bird wings and infernal things have bat wings?
+It seems arbitrary.
+There should be a bat angel!

+the outcome.
 Once you use this feature, you can't use it again until you finish a short or long rest.